Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/netlifys-super-easy-static-forms.md

 ## Conclusion

-Netlify forms are an easy way to introduce form capabilities to a static hosted website.
+Netlify forms are easy to introduce form capabilities to a static hosted website.

 For most websites, the free plan is even enough to get by.